Torque steer: Causes

 The problems associated with unequal-length driveshafts are endemic to the transverse engine layout combined with an end-mounted transmission unit; some manufacturers have mitigated this completely by mounting the engine longitudinally but still driving the front wheels—this indeed was the solution adopted on the earliest front-wheel-drive Citroens.
-Early Renault front-driven models such as the R4, R5 Phase I R12, R18 and certain R21 models also adopted this layout, as does Audi to the present day in its midsize models upward.
+Early Renault front-driven models such as the R4, R5 Phase I, R12, R18 and certain R21 models also adopted this layout, as does Audi to the present day in its midsize models upward.
 The key disadvantage is packaging; in the case of Audi, which mounts the power unit ahead of the front axle line, handling is compromised by front-heavy weight distribution.
-This configuration does however facilitate the easy addition of all-wheel drive; Subaru also uses the overhung longitudinal engine for the same reason, but mitigates the problem of an unbalanced centre of gravity by using a "flat-four" boxer engine.
+This configuration does however facilitate the easy addition of all-wheel drive; Subaru also uses the overhung longitudinal engine for the same reason, but mitigates the problem of an unbalanced center of gravity by using a "flat-four" boxer engine.
 Renault, on the other hand, placed the engine behind the front axle line, but this compromises interior packaging since it forces the engine towards the firewall.